About Me

 I’ve held fellowships with the Digital Civil Society Lab at Stanford University’s Centre on Philanthropy and Civil Society; digitalHKS at the Harvard Kennedy School, and Data & Society Research Institute.
 I currently serve on the Board of Saheli, a UK-based non-profit providing support and refuge to women of colour fleeing domestic abuse, and on the Advisory Board of A People’s Guide to Tech, a non-profit working to develop critical thinking and a greater sense of agency towards technology.
 I’m excited to be part of the inaugural grantmaking circle of the Numun Fund, the first fund supporting feminist technology infrastructures in the larger world.

-I’ve written on a wide range of topics, including the ethics of Open Source Investigations for human rights work; the impact of predictive analytics on children’s rights; race politics of emoji skin tones; digital identification systems; the political consequences of the rise of DNA databases; biometrics in the humanitarian sector; and the digital persecution of the Rohingya, among other issues.
+I’ve written on a wide range of topics, including the ethics of Open Source Investigations for human rights work; the impact of predictive analytics on children’s rights; race politics of emoji skin tones; digital identification systems; ; biometrics in the humanitarian sector; and the digital persecution of the Rohingya, among other issues.
+Beyond research papers, I’ve also strived to make my research findings accessible in fun and interesting ways, for example with this zine, Inform/Transform, produced in 2017 in collaboration with Mimi Ọnụọha; and this zine, on the political consequences of the rise of DNA databases.

 In the past, I worked for School of Data, building data literacy among civil society and journalists in over 20 countries; for OpenOil, advocating for more publicly-available data about the extractive industries in order to push for more equitable distribution of natural resources; for the Open Knowledge Foundation, working with communities around the world pushing for open data availability and use, and for Access Info Europe, campaigning for an access to information law in Spain.
 I’ve written for the Correspondent, Himal Southasian and the New Humanitarian, among others, and I’m a regular contributor to Global Voices, where I write about digital policy in Bangladesh.